The Supply Chain

-The CanadaMark system, established by the Canadian government, guarantees the whole CanadaMark diamond supply chain adheres to the Canadian Diamond Code of Conduct.
-The Code was written by the government and is applicable to those who mine and sell diamonds in Canada.
+The CanadaMark system, established by the Canadian government, guarantees the whole CanadaMark diamond supply chain adheres to strict standards, regulated by the Canadian Government.

 Diamonds for Peace are an NGO based in both Japan and Liberia that are working towards a supply of ethical diamonds from Liberia and are supporting small scale miners in western Liberia.

-The MDS certification system was created by the Diamond Development Initiative.
-It is for artisanal diamond production in Africa.
-For further information, see Maendeleo Diamond Standards – Overview and the Maendeleo Diamond Standards – FAQ’s.
+The MDS certification system was created by the Diamond Development Initiative to improve standards in artisanal diamond production in Africa.

 Visit our Key Organisations section for a list of organisations in the industry and what they do.